Nine trampled to death at party in Brazil

-SAO PAULO (Reuters) - Nine people were trampled to death early on Sunday after two suspects being chased by Brazilian police entered a party with roughly 5,000 people, according to a police statement.
+SAO PAULO (Reuters) - Nine people were trampled to death early on Sunday after two suspects firing guns and being chased by Brazilian police entered a party with roughly 5,000 people, according to a police statement.

 Police officers were chasing two men riding a motorcycle when suspects fired guns against them in Paraisopolis, a poor neighborhood of Sao Paulo.
 The suspects entered a party playing funk music, causing a stampede, the police said.